 Certification means that the game runs on the console in the best possible way

 Compared to the Series S, however, there is one small thing – the certification of games “Optimized for Series X”.
-At the moment, there are only a handful of these titles, namely, for example, Gears 5, the racing arcade DiRT 5 or the latest city gangster Yakuza: Like a Dragon.
+At the moment, there are only a handful of these titles, namely, Gears 5, the racing arcade DiRT 5 or the latest city gangster Yakuza: Like a Dragon.

 And what does it mean?

 These games have been directly adapted for the latest generation, and therefore offer higher resolution, graphic enhancements and more stable operation, which is definitely noticeable while playing.
-For instance game, such a Forza Horizon 4 faced minor problems in some places, and it was certainly not possible to say that it was a new generation title.
+For instance game, such as Forza Horizon 4 faced minor problems in some places, and it was certainly not possible to say that it was a new generation title.
 On the contrary, the DiRT 5 looks gorgeous on the console, it moves briskly and the high frame rate is damn visible on it.
 Now, we just ask for more new games, please.

 The final verdict

 The Xbox Series X is the company’s most powerful console.
-Unfortunately, we will not be able to see that for atleast a year.
+Unfortunately, we will not be able to see that for at least a year.

-At the moment, it is a nice box with a huge library of games of older generations, a great performance and, above all, a great promise for the future.
+At the moment, it is a nice box with a huge library of games from older generations, a great performance and, above all, a great promise for the future.
 With the promise that we will see beautiful new worlds without waiting and effects that will take our breath away.